hzqst/MetaHookSv/Renderer.md

 # New Entities

-## shadow_control
+## env_shadow_control

-`shadow_control` is a point entity used to control Dynamic Shadow projections for the entire map, including maximum distance cast, direction cast, and shadow color.
+`env_shadow_control` is a point entity used to control Dynamic Shadow projections for the entire map, including maximum distance cast, direction cast, and shadow color.

-### Available Keyvalues
+### Keyvalues

 `angles` is the direction of shadows, in PitchYawRoll format. for example `"angles" "90 0 0"`